russhustle/leetpattern/docs/md/0583_delete_operation_for_two_strings.md

-## 583. Delete Operation For Two Strings
+## 583. Delete Operation for Two Strings